 Sustainable marketing strategies for Black Friday (literally)

 Hand on heart: the first thing you think of when you consider “Black Friday” is surely the prospect of super lucrative deals, right?
 Did you know that it doesn’t have to be that way at all?
-For example, clothing label Patagonia didn’t sell its own products at a reduced price, but instead donated 1% of the day’s sales.
-This led to an enormous increase in sales that Patagonia could not have anticipated.
+For example, clothing label Patagonia didn’t sell its own products at a reduced price, but with the #loveourplanet campaign in 2021 gave its customers the promise to donate 100% of global online and retail sales to environmental protection projects.
+And the response of the buyers followed promptly, as Patagonia had not expected record sales of around $10 million (according to the label’s own information).

 As you can see, if you are fundamentally critical of Black Friday or simply can’t decrease your margin, you still have the opportunity to increase your sales with creative ideas.
 And ideally, you’ll even do the world some good in the process!